bhanusankhyan/medprime-assignment/README.md

 - Clone the repository
 - Go to directory
-- run source medprime/bin/activate to activate the virtual environment -run the app using python3 app.py
+- Run "source medprime/bin/activate" to activate the virtual environment -Run the app using "python3 app.py"

-and you are ready to go
+-And you are ready to go